 In addition to showing that our algorithms performed comparably or better than the current state of the art on several datasets, we also demonstrated that similar method- ology for calculating the class membership probabilities can be used to bypass the expensive parameter tuning step in the Biased SVM algorithm.
 We found that our method for calculating expected optimal parameters based on a 2- component gaussian mixture model applied to the SNOB feature mapping of the data, produced results as good or better than the tuned Biased SVM on all of our candidate datasets.

+This paragraph just hurts the argument.
 While additional work is warranted to explore some of the underlying causes of the variance in method performance on different types and scales of data, we believe that the work presented here represents a step forward in the performance of machine learning algorithms in positive-unlabeled learn- ing scenarios.

 ACKNOWLEDGMENTS